TIP103

 Tentative Course Plan

-Week 6: Electron transport system and oxidative phosphorylation - Pentose phosphate and glucuronic acid metabolic pathways - Mutation and mutagenesis - One-sample t-test - Functional properties of the cell membrane and transport across the membrane - Types of mutation - Cable theory and conduction in axons - Gluconeogenesis - Gluconeogenesis
+Week 3: THEORETICAL Genome Anatomy - Electron transport system and oxidative phosphorylation - Pentose phosphate and glucuronic acid metabolic pathways - Mutation and mutagenesis - One sample t test - Functional properties of the cell membrane and transport in the membrane - Mutation types - Cable theory and conduction in the axon - Gluconeogenesis - Gluconeogenesis - PHYSIOLOGY LAB: Introduction to physiology laboratory - BIOPHYSICS LAB: Factors affecting the cell membrane electrical potential - BIOCHEMISTRY LAB: Electron transport chain - PHYSIOLOGY LAB: Use of formulas in physiological signals, evaluation of nomograms and graphs - Common Courses

 Tentative Assesment Methods